 Whilst our primary focus is and will continue to be the elimination and eradication of malaria, we recognise that our work has the potential and opportunity to reach much further; to support the control, elimination and eradication of other mosquito-borne NTDs beyond sub-Saharan Africa.

 Originally funded through a $50 million grant from the Bill & Melinda Gates Foundation, IVCC is now supported by six further funding partners including DFID, USAID, Unitaid, the Swiss Agency for Development and Cooperation (SDC), The Global Fund and the Australian Government.
-The solutions we develop are principally concerned with the development of new public health insecticides for use on Insecticidal Treated Nets and Indoor Residual Spraying (IRS).
+The solutions we develop are principally concerned with the development of new public health insecticides for use on Insecticidal Treated Nets (ITNs) and Indoor Residual Spraying (IRS).
 These new insecticides primarily will come in the form of repurposed insecticides from agriculture or animal health and the development of novel Active Ingredients (AI).

 IVCC continues to actively explore new and alternative vector control solutions that can complement the core products as we recognise that a broad spectrum of vector control tools will give us the greatest chance of fulfilling our mission and goals.